Language Translation

 Employee Enrollment Information Packet

-Health FSA and Limited Purpose FSAs allow employees to use pre-tax dollars to cover health care costs for medical, dental, vision, hearing and other out-of-pocket expenses not paid by insurance.
-For 2024, the annual contribution limit for the Health FSA and Limited Purpose FSAs will increase to $3,050.
+Medical Care and Limited Purpose FSAs allow employees to use pre-tax dollars to cover health care costs for medical, dental, vision, hearing and other out-of-pocket expenses not paid by insurance.
+For 2026, the annual contribution limit for the Medical Care and Limited Purpose FSAs will be increased to $3,300.

-A Limited Purpose FSA may only be used for dental, vision and preventive care expenses until the minimum deductible of a Consumer Driven Health Plan (CDHP) is met ($1,600 for single and $3,200 for family, per federal regulations).
-Once the minimum deductible is met, the Limited Purpose FSA can be used as a Health FSA.
+A Limited Purpose FSA may only be used for dental, vision and preventive care expenses until the minimum deductible of a Consumer Driven Health Plan (CDHP) is met ($1,700 for single and $3,400 for family, per federal regulations).
+Once the minimum deductible is met, the Limited Purpose FSA can be used as a Medical Care FSA.
 If you are enrolled in a CDHP with a Health Savings Account (HSA), your FSA automatically becomes a Limited Purpose FSA.
+You do not need to meet the minimum deductible to use the funds in your Limited Purpose FSA for dental and vision expenses.
+You can pay for dental and vision expenses from your Limited Purpose FSA at any point during the year.

 Dependent Care FSA

 A Dependent Care FSA is used to pay for dependent care services, such as preschool, summer day camp, before or after school programs and child or elder daycare.
-Dependent care expenses do not include medical expenses and therefore can be used even if you participate in an HSA.
+A Qualifying Individual is your Dependent who is under the age of 13 (when services are incurred) or your Spouse or an older Dependent who is mentally or physically incapable of self-care who lives in your home at least 8 hours each day Dependent care expenses do not include medical expenses and therefore can be used even if you participate in an HSA.

 Dependent Care FSAs are not frontloaded.
 Portions of your biweekly pay are put into a pre-tax account to pay for eligible dependent care costs throughout the year.
-Currently, the maximum annual contribution amount for the Dependent Care FSA is $5,000 ($2,500 if married and filing separate tax returns).
+The maximum annual contribution amount for the Dependent Care FSA is increasing to $7,500 ($3,750 if married and filing separate tax returns).
+This is the first increase since 1986!

-Check your FSA balance or file an online claim: www.asiflex.com
+Check your FSA balance or file an online claim